Design Strategy, Leadership, Research

 A project roadmap was created.

-Assigned individual contributors and some managers to build the MVP components.
+Assigned individual contributors components to build for the MVP.

-To ensure that the behavior of DC elements was logical from a UX and engineering standard, designers were paired with developers when they built components.
+To ensure that the behavior of Designcraft elements was logical from a UX and engineering standard, designers were paired with developers when they built components.

 Weekly design critiques were held.